Headless CMS Personalization: How it Works

 Create Google Analytics and Optimize Accounts

-Now, to get Google Optimize’s geotargeting tool to work properly, you need both a Google Optimize and a Google Analytics account.
-If you don’t know how to set your Google Optimize account, here’s a simple step-by-step guide from Google.
+To get Google Optimize’s geotargeting tool to work correctly, you need a Google Optimize and a Google Analytics account.
+If you don’t know how to set up your Google Optimize account, here’s a simple step-by-step guide from Google.

 Now, Add the Google Optimize Script to your website.
 The generic method for adding to your site is to put this script in the <head> tag, like this

 From your Optimize account, click on Create Experience, add a Name and your page URL, and choose Personalization as the type of experience.